ddebeer/git-workshop_vib/concepts_dictionary.md

 - back up for local repository
 - allows collaboration (others can access files and request changes,...)
-- should be linked to the local repository
+- should be linked to the local repository: "bridge between local and remote repository"

 ## .gitignore